sswatson/indexed-table/README.md

 myTable.deleteIndex("activity", "rating");
 ```

-Microtable supports the imposition of uniqueness constraints on any combination of fields:
+IndexedTable supports the imposition of uniqueness constraints on any combination of fields:

 ```javascript
 myTable.uniquenessConstraint("person", "activity");